squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

  * [[ftp://ftp.isi.edu/in-notes/rfc2187.txt|RFC 2187]] ICPv2 -- Application
  * [[ftp://ftp.isi.edu/in-notes/rfc1016.txt|RFC 1016]]

-== Does Squid support SSL/HTTPS/TLS? ==
-Squid-2.5 and later can terminate SSL connections.
-This is perhaps only useful in a surrogate (http accelerator) configuration.
-You must run configure with ''--enable-ssl''.
-See ''SquidConf:https_port'' in squid.conf for more information.

-Squid also supports these encrypted protocols by "tunneling" traffic between clients and servers.
-In this case, Squid can relay the encrypted bits between a client and a server.

-Normally, when your browser comes across an ''https'' URL, it does one of two things:

- . - The browser opens an SSL connection directly to the origin server.
- - The browser tunnels the request through Squid with the ''CONNECT'' request method.

-The ''CONNECT'' method is a way to tunnel any kind of connection through an HTTP proxy.
-The proxy doesn't understand or interpret the contents.
-It just passes bytes back and forth between the client and server.
-For the gory details on tunnelling and the CONNECT method, please see [[ftp://ftp.isi.edu/in-notes/rfc2817.txt|RFC 2817]] and [[http://www.web-cache.com/Writings/Internet-Drafts/draft-luotonen-web-proxy-tunneling-01.txt|Tunneling TCP based protocols through Web proxy servers]] (expired).

 == What's the legal status of Squid? ==
 Squid as a whole is copyrighted by the University of California San Diego.
-Squid uses some [[http://www.squid-cache.org/Doc/FAQ/squid-credits.txt|code developed by others]].
+Squid uses some code developed by others.
 Individual features may be copyrighted by their contributors or sponsors.

 Squid is [[http://www.gnu.org/philosophy/free-sw.html|Free Software]], licensed under the terms of the [[http://www.gnu.org/copyleft/gpl.html|GNU General Public License]].

+The individual author copyrights vary between Squid release series as features are added and removed.
+The best source of this information is the CREDITS.txt file distributed with your particular versions source code.
+The latest copy for each series can also be found on the source download pages.

 <<Anchor(HowToAddOrFix)>>